argonne-lcf/dlio_benchmark/docs/source/install.rst

 Installation
 =============
-DLIO itself should run directly without installation.
-However it depends on other python packages which are listed in requirements.txt in the github repo.
+DLIO itself should run directly after installing dependence python packages specified in requirement.txt in the code.

 .. code-block:: bash